hphelion/documentation/moonshot/prepare.supportmatrix.md

 In the following sections, we list the recommendations for memory, processors and disk space for each component when you are creating an HP Cloud OS for Moonshot environment.

-**Note:** Be sure to reference the appropriate platform support matrix for each component product before you install.
+**Note:** Before you install, be sure to reference the appropriate platform support matrix for each component product.

 * [Server infrastructure for HP Cloud OS for Moonshot](#server)
 * [Hypervisor recommendations for HP Cloud OS for Moonshot](#hypervisor)